toriejw/dicom-handler/README.md

 2. Clone repo: `git@github.com:toriejw/dicom-handler.git`
 3. Install imagemagick: `brew install imagemagick`
 4. Install repo packages: `bundle install`
-5. Ensure install was successful by running `rails s`.
+5. Ensure install was successful by running `bundle exec rails s`.
 You should see a server start.
 You can further confirm setup was successful by following instructions in the testing section below.

 ## Testing